 Target Time Frame: 60 minutes

 Supply List: For Activity #2: Stuffed animals/pictures depicting clean and unclean animals.
-This website gives a list.
-Newspaper crumpled into balls for snowball fight, and cardboard bricks or a table turned on its side to create a barrier.
+(If you need help, BibleStudy.org has a long list) Newspaper crumpled into balls for snowball fight, and cardboard bricks or a table turned on its side to create a barrier.
 Bibles and Map

 Learning Goal: Students will learn that God does not show favoritism and He has always planned for all people to receive the Good News about Jesus.